rweigel/stats/index.md

 # Evaluation

-* **Homework**: 40% - Approximately one per week; extra problems will be assigned for students registered in 590.
+* **Homework**: 20% - Approximately one per week; extra problems will be assigned for students registered in 590.
 Most homework assignments will include at least one problem that requires the use of real data.
 Assignments are due before class starts.
+* **Quizzes**: 20% - Approximately one per week.
+Closed book and computer.
 * **Midterm**: 30%
 * **Final project**: 30%
 * **Final course**: Grades for undergraduates are determined from numerical course grades using 90%–100% A, 80%–90% B, 70%–80% C, 60%–70% D, < 60% F. For graduate students, 70% and lower is an F (the graduate grade scale does not have a D).